Synonyms: RG6102, Brain shuttle gantenerumab

 Denali Therapeutics is working on a similar transferrin receptor-mediated brain delivery system (May 2020 news).
 Roche’s is the first to enter Phase 1 testing in humans.

-In August 2019, Roche began a Phase 1 study of the safety, tolerability, immunogenicity and pharmacokinetics of RO712620 in 34 healthy men in North Carolina.
+In August 2019, Roche began a Phase 1 study of the safety, tolerability, immunogenicity, and pharmacokinetics of RO7126209 in up to 64 healthy men in North Carolina.
 Volunteers in five sequential cohorts received a single dose of antibody or placebo by intravenous infusion.
 An adaptive design escalated doses based on results of prior cohorts.
-Primary outcomes are adverse events, laboratory findings and vital signs up to two months after dosing.
+Primary outcomes are adverse events, laboratory findings, and vital signs up to two months after dosing.
 Investigators are also measuring CSF antibody concentrations three or five days after dosing, and anti-RO7126209 antibodies up to two months after.
-Completion is anticipated in July 2020.
+The study was completed in July 2020 with an actual enrollment of 34.
+Results were presented in March 2021 at AD/PD.
+Doses of 0.1, 0.4, 1.2, 3.6 and 7.2 mg/kg showed a linear relationship between plasma and CSF concentrations, with a plasma half-life of three to six days.
+RO7126209's CSF/plasma ratio was 0.8 percent, eightfold higher than gantenerumab's.
+No anemia or hematology-related safety events were observed, with the exception of a transient effect on immature red blood cells (Mar 2021 news).

 For details on RO7126209 trials, see clinicaltrials.gov.